 We don't really know something unless we have experienced it.
 Knowing God manifests itself in the way one lives, reflecting faithfulness and obedience.

-John Ritenbaugh compares the multi-faceted, infinite, marvelously complex, and perfect works of God with the limited, flawed works of man.
-Like geodes, hiding magnificent structural and aesthetic designs, the biblical types, emblems, or allegories are deceptively simple on the surface, but deep, complex, and awesome as one …
+Like geodes, hiding magnificent structural and aesthetic designs, the biblical types, emblems, or allegories are deceptively simple on the surface.

 The oracles of God in Romans 3:2 are the revelation of God to mankind.
 These oracles are the message that gives us instruction for salvation.